cnj-digital/seotamic/README.md

 # Seotamic - Statamic SEO Addon

 Statamic v3.3+ only.
 Automatically adds a SEO tab to all your collection entries where you can fine tune SEO for every entry.
-Works perfectly with Antlers, Blade and in headless mode with the Statamic REST API or GraphQL integration out of the box.
+Works perfectly with Antlers, Blade and in headless mode (PRO edition) with the Statamic REST API or GraphQL integration out of the box.

 ## Quick Antlers usage sample